azarowj/Credit_Risk_Analysis/README.md

 ## Overview

 - The primary purpose of this project is to train multiple machine learning models to determine credit risk.
 Then we evaluate the performance of the various models and make a recommendation on whether or not they should be used to predict credit risk.
-We will use RandomOverSampler, SMOTE, ClusterCentroids, SMOTEEN, BalancedRandomForestClassifier, and EasyEnsembleClassifier as our models.
+We will use RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalancedRandomForestClassifier, and EasyEnsembleClassifier as our models.

 ## Results
 What the various metrics mean: